 When we extend the input to 1M articles, things change drastically (Figure 6).
-All approaches except OnlyPos can successfully drive DeepDive in the training, with the examples provided with RuDiK leading to the best result.
+All approaches except OnlyPos successfully drive the training, with the examples provided with RUDIK leading to the best result.
 This is because of the quality of the negative examples: our rules generate representative examples that are correct (thanks to the LCWA), semantically related (thanks to the constraint on the predicate connecting them), and have the number of negative examples in the same order of magnitude of the positive ones.
 The correct and rich examples enable DeepDive to identify discriminatory features between positive and negative labels.
+The output of ManualSampl and RUDIK are very similar, meaning that we can use our approach to simulate user behavior and automatically produce negative examples.